Zhaolab-GitHub/ZHMolLigGraph/README.md

 # [ZHMolLigGraphh](http://zhaoserver.com.cn/ZHmol-LigGraph/ZHmol-LigGraph.html)

 ## Overview of ZHMolLigGraph:
-**exploring ligand flexibility in nucleic acid scaffolds using graph neural networks**
+**Exploring ligand flexibility in nucleic acid scaffolds using graph neural networks**

 **We also provide an online calculation server for convenient use:**
 [Click to access the online server](http://zhaoserver.com.cn/ZHMolLigGraph/ZHMolLigGraph.html)